QualitativeDataRepository/iqmrnavigator/information/index.md

 Research Design Discussion Groups
 ---------------------------------

 All IQMR participants present a research design for feedback and critique by participant peers.
 Research design discussion groups are held for 1 hour and 15 minutes on most mornings of the Institute.
-The Instructor Information and Participant Information pages have more information about [writing and presenting a research design](/participants/research-design-instructions) (participants) and chairing research design sessions (instructors, to come).
-The presentation schedule will be available in June.
+The Instructor Information and Participant Information pages have more information about [writing and presenting a research design](/participants/research-design-instructions) (participants) and [chairing research design sessions](/instructors/chairing-research-design) (instructors).
+Find here a [short version of the research design session schedule](/information/research-design-schedule), including room numbers.
+The detailed schedule is available to participants [on Zotero](https://www.zotero.org/groups/5976232/iqmr/collections/498N3CAN/items/B8XI2BVR/collection) and faculty on Dropbox.

 ## IQMR Facebook